aishwarya134/hexaskill/README.md

 >The application features a **superadmin**, who cannot be deleted.
 This superadmin is the source of all activities in the app.
 For example:
 >
->- All teachers are added by the superadmin
+>- All Hiring manager are added by the superadmin
 >- Other admins, with limited powers, are also added by the superadmin
 >
 >To login as a superadmin, you can use this credentials: